scaramonche/RINalyzer/doc/structure.md

 **Figure 1:** Example for the interplay between Cytoscape and UCSF Chimera

-In order to associate a node with a PDB structure, a protein chain, or a single amino acid residue, the correctly formatted information has to be contained in any of the string (list) attributes: "Structure", "pdb", "pdbFileName", "PDB ID", "structure", "biopax.xref.PDB", "pdb\_ids", "ModelName", "ModelNumber".
+In order to associate a node with a PDB structure, a protein chain, or a single amino acid residue, the correctly formatted information has to be contained in any of the string (list) attributes: "Structure", "pdb", "pdbFileName", "PDB ID", "structure", "biopax.xref.PDB", "pdb_ids", "ModelName", "ModelNumber".
 The format is: \[modelName\[.modelNumber\]#\]\[residueID\]\[.chainID\], whereas modelName should be either 1) a 4-character PDB identifier; 2) a file path enclosed by quotation marks; or 3) an URL enclosed by quotation marks.
 Here are some examples for residue nodes:
-1hiv#25.A for residue 25 in chain A of the structure with PDB identifier 1hiv
+`1hiv#25.A` for residue 25 in chain A of the structure with PDB identifier 1hiv
-"pdb1hiv\_h.ent"#25.A for residue 25 in chain A of the structure contained in file pdb1hiv\_h.ent
+`"pdb1hiv_h.ent"#25.A` for residue 25 in chain A of the structure contained in file pdb1hiv_h.ent
-1abc.0#1.A for residue 1 in chain A in model 0 of the structure with PDB identifier 1abc
+`1abc.0#1.A` for residue 1 in chain A in model 0 of the structure with PDB identifier 1abc

 For the RINalyzer tasks, a node attribute in the following format is needed: modelName:chainID:residueIndex:insertionCode:residueType, whereas missing values are substituted by an underscore (see the RIN specifications [here](rins_spec.php)).
-This attribute should be named either name or RINalyzerResidue.
+This attribute should be named either `name` or `RINalyzerResidue`.

 A node can also be associated with a smiles structure, if it has a node attribute called "Smiles", "smiles", or "SMILES" containing the corresponding smiles string.
 In addition, structureViz checks for new associations, whenever a new network is created, the above listed node attributes are changed, or a new structure is opened in UCSF Chimera.